b1ndark/project4/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - Used to create the templates for the website.
 - [CSS](https://en.wikipedia.org/wiki/CSS) - Used to customize the website style.
-- [Javascript](https://en.wikipedia.org/wiki/JavaScript) - Used to setup the timeout and emailJS functionality.
+- [Javascript](https://en.wikipedia.org/wiki/JavaScript) - Used to setup the settimeout for notifications and emailJS functionality in contact page.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Python language used in Django.
 - [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) - Django which is Python-based web framework used to develop the forum.
 - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - This toolkit was used to help build the website faster.